unplugged12/mcp-stacks/README.md

 ### Prerequisites

 - Docker Desktop installed on all endpoints
-- Portainer CE running at `https://jabba.lan:9444`
+- Portainer CE running at `https://portainer-server.local:9444`
 - Git and GitHub CLI (`gh`) configured
-- Network access to Jabba (on-LAN or via VPN/Tailscale)
+- Network access to your Portainer server (on-LAN or via VPN/Tailscale)

 ### 1. Clone Repository